TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

    <b>Tags</b>: <f:for each="{tags}" as="tag">{tag}</f:for>

-Inside the existing template the snippet can now be replaced with a Viewhelper to render the partial::
+Inside the existing template the snippet can now be replaced with a ViewHelper to render the partial::

    {f:render(partial: 'Tags', arguments: {
        tags: post.tags
    })}

-Fluid will replace the Viewhelper call with the result of the rendered partial.
+Fluid will replace the ViewHelper call with the result of the rendered partial.
 The argument "partial" receives the full path within the configured partial folder to the file, excluding the file extension.